Community Fund for Canada's 150th Grant Applications Now Open

 For more information, see the HFHPKR Media Release

 The Kawartha Muslim Religious Association (KMRA) has asked the Community Foundation of Greater Peterborough to hold and manage a fund to address needs of women and children.
-The mosque executive approached CFGP, in part, because of the 2015 Greater Peterborough Vital Signs report that focussed on belonging and inclusion in Peterborough and the grants that CFGP makes to charities to build social cohesion and quality of life in the community.

-If you would like to donate, please click on the Canada Helps link on the right hand side bar of this page or click here, and select Kawartha Muslim Religious Association Fund for Women and Children.
+If you would like to donate, please click on the Canada Helps link on the right side of this page or click here, and select Kawartha Muslim Religious Association Fund for Women and Children.

-For more info see KMRA Media Release
+For more inforomation, see the KMRA Media Release